 Why do I tell this story then?
 Because people who are learning science should know that scientists are fallible.
-They are susceptible to the same kind of hysteria and groupthink that other people are.
-Forest ecologists should be required to take courses in forest pathology and entomology before they publish papers saying what’s killing trees.
+They are susceptible to the same kind of hysteria and group-think that other people are.
+Forest ecologists should take courses in forest pathology and entomology before they publish papers saying what’s killing trees.
 Always look beyond the conclusions and abstract to find the real evidence.

 San Bernardino Mountains – O3

 The most infamous area of ozone damage in North America is the San Gabriel and San Bernardino Mountains about 50 miles east of Los Angeles [2, 4, 9, 12, 13, 17, 18].
 The mountains present a barrier to the eastward movement of air, and inversions are frequent.
 In ponderosa pine, ozone causes chlorotic mottling, stunted needles, needle retention reduced to 2 years, and growth loss.
 Ozone also increases susceptibility to bark beetles and annosus root disease.
 Growth impact on ponderosa pine is dramatic: